EzequielGaribotto/EzequielGaribotto/README.md

 > Also, I am very interested in artificial intelligence & data science.
 Currently developing a **NEUTRAL NEWS** Android app with Kotlin.

+### Developing
+> 📰 [Neutral News](https://github.com/EzequielGaribotto/neutral-news-android) in my free time
+> An app that groups similar news from different media and generates a neutral version of the event, free of ideological or editorial bias.

 > [!IMPORTANT]
 > Currently looking for job opportunities in software development.